ErpNetDocs/tech/modules/logistics/inventory/inventory-control/settings.md

 # Settings

-This section lets you decide what kind of **document** will be created following each of these actions:
+This section lets you decide what type of **document** will be created following each of these actions:

 * **Receive**
 * **Issue**